On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 NOC Coffee Co. has branches across Hong Kong.

 If you’re looking for Australian style cafes in Hong Kong, then Fineprint is an absolute must.
 The team serve banging flat whites and even roast their own coffee, Redback, in Hong Kong.
-They also have a branch in Tai Hang if you’re down Causeway Bay/Tin Hau way.
+They also have a branch in Tai Hang if you’re down the Causeway Bay or Tin Hau way.

 Fineprint has branches across Hong Kong.